annhmartin/Programming/README.md

 What imports do we need?

-Is there a nice way to show the game board?
+Is there a nice way to show the game board? - graphical user interface maybe

 ## Game
 Design a game board with list or array (six-row, seven-column)